-Under the provisions of Condition C9, " prior to first application for development in the Town Centre, a strategy is to be developed and submitted to the Department of Planning for approval, to encourage the following:
+Under the provisions of Condition C9, "prior to first application for development in the Town Centre, a strategy is to be developed and submitted to the Department of Planning for approval, to encourage the following:

-- Minimisation of land use conflicts through distribution of uses including the consideration of noise, odour, air quality, hours of operation, parking and commercial waste; - Buildings should address and define streets providing a relatively continuous street frontage for safe and attractive circulation; - Maximise active ground floor uses as possible and entrances located directly off the main street; - Provide weather protection for pedestrian in public areas in the form of awnings, sails or other climate appropriate methods; - The creation of high quality public domain, including equity of access; and - Appropriate setbacks to the cemetery".
+- Minimisation of land use conflicts through distribution of uses including the consideration of noise, odour, air quality, hours of operation, parking and commercial waste; - Buildings should address and define streets providing a relatively continuous street frontage for safe and attractive circulation; - Maximise active ground floor uses as possible and entrances located directly off the main street; - Provide weather protection for pedestrian in public areas in the form of awnings, sails or other climate appropriate methods; - -- The creation of high quality public domain, including equity of access; and - Appropriate setbacks to the cemetery".

 The above strategy will be prepared as required.
 The strategy will combine encouragement of the above, together with the principles listed in section 1.6 This section of the DCS will apply to development located within the Town Centre.
-All development applications will need to demonstrate compliance with the vision and key design criteria contained below for the Town Centre.
+All development applications will need to demonstrate general consistency with the vision and key design criteria contained below for the Town Centre.
+Any significant departures from this section of the DCS will need to justified on urban design and environmental grounds and will need to demonstrate that notwithstanding the non-compliance a suitable development outcome will be achieved.